jeremyKisner/verbose-goggles/basic-algebra/chapterthree/LEARN.md

 Adalberto has $2.25 in dimes and nickels in his pocket.
 He has nine more nickels than dimes.
 How many of each type of coin does he have?
 - .10d + .05(d + 9) = $2.25
   -  12 Dimes and 21 Nickels

+# 3.27
+Maria has $2.43 in quarters and pennies in her wallet.
+She has twice as many pennies as quarters.
+How many coins of each type does she have?
+- .25q + .01(2q) = $2.43
+  -  9 Quarters and 18 pennies